-If the toy is surrounded by a protective plastic box, you may be able to save money on shipping by removing the plastic.
+If a protective plastic box surrounds the toy, you may be able to save money on shipping by removing the plastic.
 This can make the overall diameters of the toy smaller, enabling you to ship in a smaller box.

 Then you may have a lower shipping rate due to being able to use a smaller box.
-So, remove unnecessary packaging when it will help you ship in a smaller container.
+So remove unnecessary packaging when it helps you ship in a smaller container.

 Flat Rate Shipping Can Be Cost Effective

 We talked before about how the post office has flat rate shipping options.
 Flat rate shipping doesn’t always result in the lowest price, but it does on many occasions.

 Check with shipping carriers about flat rate shipping to see if it’s the best rate for your package.